-Triage: Rapid Legal Lessons for Busy Health Care Professionals is a podcast created by the K&L Gates health care practice group to inform our clients and friends of the firm about the latest developments in health law.
+Triage: Timely Conversations for Health Care Professionals is a podcast created by the K&L Gates Health Care practice group to inform our clients and friends of the firm about the latest developments in health law.
 If you would like to provide feedback or would like to suggest a topic for a future episode of Triage, please contact us.
 Catch up on past episodes by visiting our program page.

 Use the icons below to subscribe to Triage via your favorite podcast app to have our episodes delivered directly to you as they become available.

 In this week's episode, Myla Reizen interviews Bruce Spurlock, quality expert and President and CEO of Cynosure Health, about long-term care facilities focusing on lessons learned over the past year with COVID-19.